solskogen/archlinux-aarch64-builder/README.md

-# Arch Linux AArch64 Builder
+# Arch Linux Multi-Architecture Builder

-This automated build system maintains an AArch64 port of Arch Linux by continuously monitoring package versions between x86_64 and AArch64 repositories, automatically identifying outdated packages, and building them in correct dependency order using clean chroot environments.
+This automated build system maintains ports of Arch Linux for multiple architectures by continuously monitoring package versions between x86_64 and target architecture repositories, automatically identifying outdated packages, and building them in correct dependency order using clean chroot environments.
 It handles the complete workflow from package discovery to compilation and deployment to testing repositories.

+The target architecture is automatically detected from `chroot-config/makepkg.conf` (CARCH variable), making it easy to use for AArch64, RISC-V, s390x, or other architectures.

 ## Features

 - Uses Arch Linux state repository for fast, comprehensive package information
-- Compares x86_64 (core + extra) against AArch64 repositories from configured mirrors
+- Compares x86_64 (core + extra) against target architecture repositories from configured mirrors
+- Target architecture automatically detected from `chroot-config/makepkg.conf` (CARCH variable)
 - Filters out architecture-independent packages (`ARCH=any`)
 - Extracts comprehensive package metadata including source repository
 - Fetches PKGBUILDs for complete dependency information with intelligent update detection